Locally equivalent Floer complexes and unoriented link cobordisms: Unoriented Heegaard Floer homology

 \subsubsection{Normal form and Euler number}

-From \cite{Unoriented} if $\Sigma$ is an oriented saddle between $L$ and $L'$, where $L'$ has one more component respect to $L$, then and Moreover, from Corollary \ref{cor:concordance_prime} we also know that $\upsilon_{\max}$ and $\upsilon_{\min}$ are concordance invariants.
-Hence, since every oriented cobordism, with genus $g$ and $k$ connected components, can be decomposed as in Figure \ref{Cobordism} and the values of $\upsilon_{\max}(\bigcirc_k)$ and $\upsilon_{\min}(\bigcirc_k)$ are $0$ and $1-k$ respectively, we obtain that
+Let us denote with $\upsilon_{\max}$ (resp. $\upsilon_{\min}$) the maximal (resp. minimal) value in the $\upsilon$-set of a link.
+From \cite[Theorem 5.2]{Unoriented} if there is an oriented saddle between $L$ and $L'$, where $L'$ has one more component with respect to $L$, then and The following inequalities agree with Proposition \ref{prop:slice_genus}. \begin{prop} Suppose that a link $L$ bounds a compact oriented surface $\Sigma$, properly embedded in $D^4$, with genus $g(\Sigma)$ and $k$ connected components.
+Then we have that